-A public art festival coming to Manchester in 2021
+A public art festival in Manchester (postponed).

 ABOUT PAPER FESTIVAL

-We’ll be celebrating paper-based contemporary art in an exhibition across four venues: the Manchester Central Library, Manchester Cathedral, The Portico Library and Clockwork.
+The festival aimed to celebrate paper-based contemporary art in an exhibition across four venues: the Manchester Central Library, Manchester Cathedral, The Portico Library and Clockwork.

 Expect an immersive and playful experience that can be enjoyed at any age.

 Paper Festival showcases a range of artwork from over 80 British and international artists who use paper as part of their practice.

 This includes the artists involved in the Bee in the City art trail in 2018, and its curator Karis Lambert.

 Work ranges from the bold and immersive - including mural-sized collage, hanging installation and metre wide prints - to the delicate and subtle.
 From collage to print, painting to sculpture, and UV installation to taxidermy, the artwork on show is common only in its capacity to delight.